 The qualifications for a microloan vary by lender, but you’ll usually have to explain why you need the money and how you’ll use it.
 You’ll also need to document how you intend to repay the loan.
 Once you meet all the requirements, though, you can get your money within a few days.

 As always, make sure you look carefully at the application terms.
-Some lenders don't require credit checks to give you a loan but might ask for your scores to determine your rates.
+Some lenders don’t require a credit check for small business loans but might ask for your scores to determine your rates.

-If you need a loan to buy equipment for your business but don't have the cash to pay for it in full, equipment financing may help you get it.
+If you need small business loans with no credit check to buy equipment for your business but don’t have the cash to pay for it in full, equipment financing may help you get it.
 The equipment itself serves as collateral for the loan, which means that you can qualify without submitting extensive financial documentation.
-Financing is also tax deductible up to $500,000.
+Financing is also tax-deductible up to $500,000.

 Unfortunately, it also comes with a fixed interest rate of up to 30 percent.
 That means you’ll ultimately end up paying more than the item is worth.
 And if it takes you a long time to pay it off, you might find yourself with a fully paid piece of obsolete equipment.